 The same goes for text boxes and graphics.
 It’s okay to include these, but make sure any crucial information in them is repeated elsewhere.

 Use standard section headings such as “Experience” (or “Professional Experience,” “Relevant Experience,” etc.) rather than “Career Progression” and “Education,” not “Academic Achievements.”
 If the ATS doesn’t find a section labeled “Experience,” that portion of your profile may end up empty, and that certainly won’t get you to the top of the search results.

 If you started and left a job within the same calendar year, include the months.
 An ATS adds up your experience in months, with “2018-2019” showing up as 12 months, “Apr.-Nov.
 2019” as eight months, and “2019” as zero months.

-Follow company names with “Inc.,” “LLC,” “Corp.” or such designations.
+In company names, include “Inc.” or whatever designation the company uses.
 Together with city, state and dates, these help the ATS recognize a job in your resume.

 Unless you’re putting your resume straight into the hands of your prospective boss–and possibly even then–you need to make sure your resume is applicant tracking system compliant.
 In other words, be ready for the robots!